Acrimoris/Simple_SAKO_Compiler/README.md

 - ANY binary and octal operations
 - `JEZYK SAS` and `JEZYK SAKO` declarations
 - Weird loop notation, like `1A)**)*`
+- Magnetic tape storage

+## Usage
+- To use keys in your SAKO program, declare them at the start of the executable using the "-k" command line option.
+Specify the numbers of keys to turn on, separated by commas.
+Example: "./program -k 0,5,6,34" This command turns on keys with numbers 0, 5, 6, and 34.
+- The drum storage is maintained as plain text, with entries separated by newline characters.
+Notably, both real and integer numbers occupy the same amount of space, eliminating any distinction in size between the two.

 ## More information
 For more information on SAKO programming language I recommend checking out [this repository](https://github.com/Acrimoris/Everything_about_SAKO).